Japanese

 Program Information

-The professions major focuses on both language proficiency and intercultural proficiency to provide students entering today’s global, diverse workplace with the communication skills necessary to work effectively within and across different language communities, increasing their employability.
+The Japanese General degree option prepares students to continue their study of the language at the graduate level.
+The Japanese for the Professions (additional major only) option focuses on both language and intercultural proficiency to provide students entering today’s global, diverse workplace with the communication skills necessary to work effectively within and across different language communities, increasing their employability.

-Currently, we offer three years of Japanese language study and several English-language courses on Japanese and Asian culture.
-Students can minor in Japanese or major in Asian Studies with an emphasis on Japan.
+Students can also minor in Japanese Language or Japanese Area & Culture Studies.
 The Japanese minor complements a range of majors and professions, and creates greater opportunities to learn, work, and study abroad.

 Courses Offered